shuguang-lv/eye-tracking-for-simulation-assessment/README.md

 If you want to run these tests, please open the files given above in the Intellij IDEA or Eclipse with Junit imported.

 To import Junit package, you can use the 'junit-4.9.jar' provided in the 'simulation' folder, or you can let the IDE automatically import **Junit4** for you (please refer to the instructions of the IDE you are using)

+### Others
+If you want to maintain our code, please refer to